phpdpy/developer-roadmap-cn/src/pages/privacy.md

 As noted in the Terms of Use, we do not knowingly collect or solicit personal information from anyone under the age of 13.
 If you are under 13, please do not attempt to register for the Services or send any personal information about yourself to us.
 If we learn that we have collected personal information from a child under age 13, we will delete that information as quickly as possible.
 If you believe that a child under 13 may have provided us personal information, please contact us at kamranahmed.se@gmail.com.

-## Will roadmap.sh ever change this Privacy Policy?
+## Will road-maps.cn ever change this Privacy Policy?

 We’re constantly trying to improve our Services, so we may need to change this Privacy Policy from time to time as well, but we will alert you to changes by updating the services on the website, placing a notice on the Services, by sending you an email, and/or by some other means.
 Please note that if you’ve opted not to receive legal notice emails from us (or you haven’t provided us with your email address), those legal notices will still govern your use of the Services, and you are still responsible for reading and understanding them.
 If you use the Services after any changes to the Privacy Policy have been posted, that means you agree to all of the changes.
 Use of information we collect now is subject to the Privacy Policy in effect at the time such information is used or collected.

-## What Information does roadmap.sh Collect?
+## What Information does road-maps.cn Collect?

 Information You Provide to Us: